jer164/donoRs/README.md

 # Donor Formatter

-This app is designed to format `.csv`s, `.txt`s, as well as `HTML` and `xml` files downloaded from state and city campaign finance portals.
+This app is designed to format `.csv`, `.txt`, `HTML` and `xml` files downloaded from state and city campaign finance portals.
 For it to work properly, it needs to receive **unaltered** files downloaded directly from the campaign sites.
 It is also in constant development, so errors will likely crop up.
 Please DM me on Slack or email me at jackson.rudoff@applecart.co with any comments, concerns, or error reports!

 This website's core functionality is also available as a `PlumbeR` API to be implemented in a pipeline or other data stream.
 Please shoot me message if you have any use for this.